msmiller/msmiller.github.io/inbox/2017-11-03-rails-defaults-strategy.md

 _**NOTE:** You don't want to check these files into your version control since they'll usually have credentials that you don't want being public._

 ### settingslogic

 [https://github.com/binarylogic/settingslogic](https://github.com/binarylogic/settingslogic)

+SettingsLogic is a really slick and useful Gem which loads a set up configuration data from a YAML file and then provides it as a model.
+This means that the model can also massage the data as needed - for instance, if a configuration hash is to be provided  to a form SELECT in a specific way.

+The files you'll add, in addition to the Gem itself will be something like the following.
+I like to split out the SettingsLogic classes and settings files from everything else so things don't get confused.

 ```
 - root